DanielSobBorja/PostgreSQL/README.md

 ### Activity 2.
 #### Create a user named 'alumne0' with password 'passalu' and make it superuser using `createuser`.

-We use the following command and enter its password as requested:
+We use `createuser` with -P for password prompting and -s for superuser.
+Then we enter its password as requested:
 ```
 createuser alumne0 -P -s
 ```